Data harmonization

 After loading medical record data:

-object again to see a summary of the combined dataset:
+Print the object again to see the merged-data summary:

 print(data)